-This post will show you how I made a scrap wood shelf to help organize a cluttered kitchen cabinet.
+This post will show you how I made a DIY cabinet shelf using scrap wood.
+It’s the perfect project to use up leftover wood from previous projects and organize a cluttered kitchen cabinet.

 Another scrap wood project up today.
 I recently made a space-saving sofa end table using scrap from our Murphy bed build.
 Well I went digging in the scrap pile again and ended up with a nifty little shelf for our kitchen cabinet.